bahorn/clashgpt/README.md

 So if you define the chain of partitions (GPT or msdos or whatever), you can trigger this issue by just running `ls` or `search.file does_not_exist`.

+This was fixed by implementing a check in `part_iterate()` that makes stores a depth in a global variable and checks to see if the limit has been reached before recursing further.

 ## Exploitation